kenpulicorre/kenpulicorre/README.md

 </p>

 <p><em>During my master's degree, a new perspective emerged, focused on Full Stack development, So I decided to learn more about this branch of computer engineering.
-<h3>what have been happening to me?</h3>I am 27 years old Colombian who loves electronic systems and technology.
+<h3>more about me!</h3>I am 27 years old Colombian who loves electronic systems and technology.
 Thanks to virtualization, I got to know the branch of computing, where I found a new look and a new taste for learning.
 In this way i learned systems, AGILE methodologies, server and client side software technologies to join them in the development of applications.
 So i get a new focuse and passion for programming, achieved a full stack web develper certification.
 </br>
 </em></p>
 I want share with you my skills.
 Enjoy it!!